cloudmesh/useful-introduction_to_cloud-2015/docs/source/accounts/accounts.rst

      - Join a project
      - This lesson explains you how to join a FutureSystems project.
        For written material, see section :ref:`s-account-join-project`.
-   * - |video-fs-account|
-     - 17:53 min
-     - Account application on FutureSystems for cloudmesh
-     - This lesson explains you how to join a FutureSystems project.

 Exercises